raomin/ESPAltherma/README.md

 In practice, I had no problem connecting an ESP32 without level shifters.
 I also had no issue powering the ESP32 from the 5V line of the X10A.
 On my Daikin Altherma, 5V is provided by a 7805 with a massive heat sink, plus, there are not many clients for it on the board and the ESPAltherma running on my ESP32 consumes 70ma.

+Some users reported that a ROTEX did not have a stable 5v that could be used to power the ESP32.
+If so, you would need to rely on an external 5V power supply (eg a regular USB charger) to power the ESP32.

 If you are using an M5StickC you can select the PlatformIO env:m5stickc, then ESPAltherna will also report on the voltage and consumption of the M5StickC in the reported values.

 ## Integrating with Home Assitant